katharinalisalin/demo-bug-template/docs/contributing/adding-a-translation.md

 We have created a new issue template to make contributing translations for new languages as simple as possible.
 It is the result of our experience with 50+ language contributions and updates over the last couple of years.
-We recently simplified the language contribution process and the new template consists of the following parts:
+We recently simplified the language contribution process, and the new template consists of the following parts:

 - [Title]